lhohan/lhohan.github.io/_posts/2014-09-23-scala-nested-maps-to-json.markdown

 This concludes the main part of this post on converting our Scala classes into JSON.

-In case of questions, suggestions or additions please to not hesitate to leave a comment or contact me.

-Getting rid of the warning
+Getting rid of the compilation warning
 ---------

 Off the main topic of this post but you probably noticed the warning: